bash227/Simple-RL-agent-in-a-maze/README.md

 # Simple-RL-agent-in-a-maze

 A Q-learning agent trained to navigate a complex maze environment with dynamic penalties and visualizations.
 Developed with assistance from ChatGPT.
+This code was developed for a presentation for Introduction to machine learning course 'BME4462' in Ankara University.

 ## Description
 This project implements a Q-learning algorithm to train an agent to navigate a challenging 12x12 maze.
 The environment includes walls, traps, and a goal position, with the agent receiving rewards/penalties based on its actions.
 The solution includes animated visualizations of the agent's learning progress and a final learned policy.